davidsferreira02/lbaw2373/README.md

 ## Publishing your image

-You should keep your git's master branch always functional and frequently build and deploy your code.
+You should keep your git master branch always functional and frequently build and deploy your code.
-To do so, you will create a _Docker image_ for your project and publish it at [Docker Hub](https://hub.docker.com/), like you did for the PIU.
+To do so, you will create a _Docker image_ for your project and publish it at [Docker Hub](https://hub.docker.com/).
 LBAW's production machine will frequently pull all these images and make them available at http://lbaw21gg.lbaw-prod.fe.up.pt/.

 BTW, this demo repository is available at http://demo.lbaw-prod.fe.up.pt/.
 Make sure you are inside FEUP's network or are using the VPN.